Burgos: Climate

+Demographics

+As of 2024, the population of Burgos is 176,551, of whom 47.6% are male and 52.4% are female, compared to the nationwide average of 49.0% and 51.0% respectively.
+People under 16 years old make up 13.9% of the population, and people over 65 years old make up 24.5%, compared to the nationwide average of 14.3% and 20.4% respectively.

+As of 2024, the foreign-born population is 23,671, equal to 13.4% of the total population.
+The 5 largest foreign nationalities are Colombians (3,937), Romanians (2,478), Ecuadorians (1,983), Venezuelans (1,830) and Moroccans (1,471).

 Sights

 Burgos is rich in ancient churches and convents.
 The three most notable are the cathedral, with its chapel of the Condestables de Castilla (Lords Constable of Castile), the monastery of Las Huelgas and the Carthusian monastery of Miraflores.
 Minor notable churches are San Esteban, San Gil (Sancti Aegidii), San Pedro, San Cosme y San Damián, Santiago (Sancti Jacobi), San Lorenzo and San Lesmes (Adelelmi).
 The Convento de la Merced, occupied by the Jesuits, and the Hospital del Rey are also of historic and architectural interest.

 Among the other interesting architectural structures, in the walls of the city are the gateway of Santa María, erected for the first entrance of the Emperor Charles V, and the arch of Fernán González.

 Gothic Cathedral

 Construction on Burgos' Gothic Cathedral began in 1221 and spanned mainly from the 13th to 15th centuries.
 It has been declared a UNESCO World Heritage Site.
-The Cathedral is the resting place for El Cid (the famous knight from Medieval Spain's history) and his wife Dona Jimena.
+The Cathedral is the resting place for El Cid (the famous knight from Medieval Spain's history) and his wife Doña Jimena.
 The west front is flanked by towers terminating in octagonal spires covered with open stonework traceries.
 The middle section, which serves as an entrance, has three alabaster pilasters, the intercolumnar spaces bearing panel-pictures representing the martyrdom of saints.
 The façade possesses ornate and fantastic surface decoration.

 The octagonal chapel of the Condestable, in florid, thus highly sculpted, Gothic design, has a roof finished with balustraded turrets, needle-pointed pinnacles and statues.
 In the lower portion, coats of arms, shields and crouching lions have been worked into the ensemble.
 The exterior of the sacristy is decorated with carved traceries, figures of angels and armoured knights.
 The elaborate tabernacle is composed of two octagonal sections in Corinthian style.